Chandan Savio Gomes has studied Philosophy at St. Stephen’s College, Delhi (2009). Emotional and intellectual anxieties drive him as an artist.

 His artist book, 'This World of Dew', published by PHOTOINK, was released in 2015 and went on to garner critical acclaim.
 ‘This World of Dew’ has been shown at the Benaki Museum, Athens, Parc Des Ateliers, Arles and Zeytinburnu International Photography Festival, Istanbul, amongst other places.
 His photo essay ‘There are things I call home’ was on view at Asia Society Center, Texas as part of FotoFest 2018 Biennale, Houston.
 He exhibited his latest body of work ‘People You May Know’ at Les Recontres d’Arles in July, 2018 as part of the prestigious New Discovery Award; the exhibition was supported by PHOTOINK.
 Chandan has also exhibited at Kochi-Muziris Biennale 2018 and Serendipity Arts Festival 2018.
 Chandan is amongst the three finalists in the visual arts category for the prestigious Art Spectrum South Asia Awards 2019.
-He was invited to Centre for Documentary Studies, Duke University to exhibit his work and run workshops on book making and narrative building.
+His most recent exhibitions were held at MMAG Foundation, Amman (2020), Landskrona Museum (2019) and Rubenstein Arts Centre (2019).
+He was also the artist in residence at Centre for Documentary Studies, Duke University (2019).

 He is currently working on his first film and dreams of opening a stationery shop one day.